vickyw220/Major2/README.md

 Emmanuel Moonga – Responsible for

-Dustin Dowell – Responsible for
+Dustin Dowell – Responsible for myhistory command

 ---